SaliMeholli/SaliMeholli/README.md

 👋 Hello World!
 I'm Sali, a passionate developer and code enthusiast.
-My journey in the world of software involves crafting elegant solutions to complex problems and constantly learning to stay ahead in this ever-evolving tech landscape.
 I specialize in Frontend Development, and you'll often find me immersed in projects that challenge and inspire me.

 🚀 Currently, I'm searching for a Frontend Developer role, ideally writing React or pure Javascript, I'd especially love to work at a startup on a tight knit team where I can make an impact quickly.
 In my free time, I love to explore new technologies, contribute to open-source projects.